AgathaLynn/slack-fccbot/README.md

 A Build.to.Learn project, created by members of the Rhino cohort (a group of wannabe programmers learning together - more info [here](https://tropicalchancer.github.io/projectus/)).
 Many thanks to @periman2 for his help getting this project up and running!

-This is a personal project designed to help those working through the freeCodeCamp curriculum.
+This project was created as a resource for individuals working through the freeCodeCamp curriculum.
 It was not created or endorsed by freeCodeCamp... although I like to think that they would approve.